shri-at/CNN-accelerator/CNN training/README.md

 ## Credits

-This project builds upon code from [Omar Aflak’s Neural Network repository](https://github.com/TheIndependentCode/Neural-Network).
+This training builds upon code from [Omar Aflak’s Neural Network repository](https://github.com/TheIndependentCode/Neural-Network).
 A significant portion of the implementation was adapted from their work.